 The thin metal stick tool supplied is also good for pushing any ashes into the pendant, and cleaning any remaining ashes from the jewellery thread before re-sealing.

 To reseal your ashes pendant, twist the screw port or top bail back on tightly.
 Most designs have a small rubber o-ring on the thread to help keep it closed.

-If you are considering having your pendant permanently sealed, there are a couple of different options.
+If after filling you want your pendant permanently sealed, there are different options.
 Depending on the metal type, a professional jeweller can solder the screw closed.
 Contact one in your local area and ask them if they offer this service.
 The other option is to use a two-part epoxy sealant for metal from most hardware stores.
-It's important to use a two-part solution as it will give you a few minutes before it sets hard to make sure the screw is aligned correctly and you can wipe off any excess epoxy around the edges.
-Don't use a fast setting super glue as it doesn't give you enough time before it hardens.
+It's important to use a two-part solution giving you a few minutes before it sets hard.
+Align the screw flush with your pendant.
+Wipe off any excess epoxy around the edges.
+Don't use a fast setting super glue as it won't give you enough time before it hardens.

-I recommend to avoid getting your pendant wet from showering or swimming.
+After that, avoid getting your pendant wet.
+For instance, showering or swimming.
 Necklaces can break and pendants lost at the beach or pool.
 Also some chemicals in perfumes or deodorants can react with some types of silvers and metals.
 Also some natural oils in skin can also have effects.

-Like all high quality metals, especially if you have a .925 sterling silver pendant, they require cleaning and general maintenance to keep them looking their best.
-A good precious metal cleaning solution gently wiped on your pendant and polished off with a proper jewellery cleaning cloth can make a huge difference to your jewellery's appearance.
+Like all high quality metals, especially .925 sterling silver pendant, they require cleaning and maintenance to keep them looking their best.
+A good precious metal cleaning solution gently wiped on your pendant and polished off with a jewellery cleaning cloth can make a huge difference to your jewellery's appearance.

-Please remember I'm here to help with any questions or advice so don't hesitate to contact me anytime.
+In conclusion please remember I'm here to help with any questions or filling advice so don't hesitate to contact me anytime.